Kinder Scout: Edale Cross

 The Edale Cross lies immediately south of Kinder Scout, under Kinder Low and on the former Hayfield to Edale road.
 It marks the former junction of the three wards of the Forest of Peak: Glossop and Longdendale, Hopedale and Campagna.
 The first cross on the site may have been set up by the Abbots of Basingwerk Abbey to mark the southern boundary of their land, granted in 1157.
-The date of the current cross is unknown, although an adjoining plaque and its listing as a Scheduled Monument date it to the mediaeval period.
+The date of the current cross is unknown, although an adjoining plaque and its listing as a Scheduled Monument date it to the medieval period.
 At some point it fell down, and was re-erected in 1810, when the date and initials JG, WD, GH, JH and JS were carved into it.
 These stand for John Gee, William Drinkwater, George and Joseph Hadfield and John Shirt, local farmers of the day who raised the cross.

 Mermaid's Pool

 Mermaid's Pool, a small pool below Kinder Downfall, is said, according to legend, to be inhabited by a mermaid who will grant immortality upon whoever sees her on Easter Eve.